ephys/mc-fundamental/README.md

 Enjoy our large selection of crafting tables, now available in all vanilla colors.

-*Tip*: custom crafting tables can be crafting into regular crafting tables.
+*Tip*: custom crafting tables can be crafted into regular crafting tables.
 Mainly as a workaround for recipes that demand a vanilla table.

 ### Slime on piston